Pentafluoroethane

 Pentafluoroethane is a fluorocarbon with the formula CF3CHF2.
 Pentafluoroethane is currently used as a refrigerant (known as R-125) and also used as a fire suppression agent in fire suppression systems.

 Pentafluoroethane does not deplete ozone so it has replaced earlier fluorinated chemicals that did.
-However while it has zero ozone depletion potential, it has high global warming potential, reported by the United States Environmental Protection Agency (EPA) as 3450 times that of carbon dioxide.
+However while it has zero ozone depletion potential, it has high global warming potential, reported by the United States Environmental Protection Agency (EPA), and others as 3450 times that of carbon dioxide.

 Refrigerant

 Pentafluoroethane in a near azeotropic mixture with difluoromethane is known as R-410A, a common replacement for various chlorofluorocarbons (commonly known as Freon) in new refrigerant systems.

 Fire suppression systems

 HFC-125 (ECARO-25 / FE-25 / NAF S 125) is a gaseous fire suppression agent which can be used in clean agent fire suppression systems.
 In addition, HFC-125 leaves no residue on valuable equipment and material after discharge.
 It is generally used in situations where water from a fire sprinkler would damage expensive equipment, or where water-based fire protection is impractical, such as museums, banks, clean rooms and hospitals.
 The HFC-125 clean agent is stored in a pressurized container and introduced into the hazard as a gas.
 The agent is odorless, colorless, electrically non-conductive, non-corrosive, and leaves no residue.
 It is used in occupied enclosed areas that contain high-value assets.

 HFC-125 suppresses fire by absorbing heat energy at its molecular level faster than the heat can be generated, so the fire cannot sustain itself.
 It also forms free radicals to chemically interfere with the chain reaction of the combustion process.
 This makes it a highly effective fire fighting agent that is safe for people and causes no damage to equipment.

 HFC-125 is considered a Clean Agent and is therefore included in the National Fire Protection Association's 2001 - Standard for Clean Agent Fire Extinguishing Systems.